|AI Reality Check In Online Dating|

 Researchers have developed an online dating system that not only matches you with partners you’ll find attractive, but who are also likely to find you attractive too.

-The researchers at the University of Iowa have addressed an underlying problem of online dating sites.
+The researchers at the University of Iowa have addressed an underlying problem of online dating sites such as Omegle.
 There’s no doubt that such sites are ever increasing in popularity, and have good algorithms taking into account the reported likes, interests and hobbies of the person looking for a partner to come up with a potential match.
 What’s less well catered for is the trickier aspect of the reciprocal interest – you may think person x looks nice, but will they find you equally attractive?

 Most online dating software works out whether you’re likely to find someone attractive by analyzing the people you’ve chosen to contact to see what interests and tastes they have.
 This is then used as the basis for working out new recommendations on the basis that ‘people who liked this person also liked these people’.
 The researchers say (in a paper published by the IEEE), that “the model considers a user’s “taste” in picking others and “attractiveness” in being picked by others.”